 Limit plants with thorns, especially at eye level, that may snag passing fur or end up in tender paws.
-If your dog snaps at flying insects, keep plants that attract bees away from favorite dog areas.
+If your dog snaps at flying insects, keep away from favorite dog areas.
 Avoid plants known to be toxic to dogs, such as azaleas (Rhododendron spp., USDA zones 4 through 9) (Ref.
 2, 7, zones 8).

 Accommodating Natural Instincts

 Adapting garden plans and plantings in response to your pet's habits and natural instincts can enhance your shared garden spaces.
 Dogs often take the same path through lawn or garden areas -- a sign that the trail may be a good place for a permanent pathway.
 Resurface dog paths with pavers or flagstone to eliminate constant lawn repairs and keep pets happy.